keirstaple/the-guardian/README.md

 ## Technologies Used

-_This page was created using HTML and CSS_
+_This page was created using HTML, CSS and Sass_

 ### License